taggedzi/creddedupe/README.md

 name,url,email,username,password,note,totp,vault
 ```

-This format is typically suitable for re‑import into Proton Pass or other
+This format is typically suitable for re‑import into a password managers
-password managers that accept CSV imports with these columns.
+that accept CSV imports with these columns.

 ## Safety tips

-- Always make a backup of your original Proton Pass export before running this
+- Always make a backup of your original credential export before running this
   tool.
 - Prefer running in the default (strict password) mode first and review the
   results.